ampatspell/ember-cli-zuglet/README.md

 This addon is dead simple way to use Google Firebase services in your Ember.js apps.
 Cloud Firestore, Storage, Auth, Functions.

+> zuglet@next is in works with full Ember Octane support and way simpler internals

 It has stateful, observable documents and queries, easy file uploads, auth.

 * [Website](https://www.ember-cli-zuglet.com/)